nathanial/geist/README.md

 cargo run
 ```

-This opens a window that renders a simple voxel terrain with a fly camera, using per‑face textures for grass (top/side/bottom) like the old codebase.
+This opens a window that renders a simple voxel terrain with a fly camera.

+Highlights

+- Multi‑chunk world (grid) with seamless noise generation.
+- Greedy meshing per chunk (hybrid plane merging) to reduce triangles.
+- Per‑face textures for grass (top/side/bottom) with corrected side orientation.

 Controls